rOpenGov/giscoR/tests/testthat/_snaps/utils-country.md

       convert_country_code(c("ESP", "POR", "RTA", "USA"), "iso3c")
     Message
       !
-Some country names or codes were not matched unambiguously: "POR" and "RTA". i Review the names or codes, or switch to ISO3 codes.
+Some country names or codes were not matched unambiguously: "POR" and "RTA". i Review the names or codes, or switch to ISO 3166-1 alpha-3 codes.
     Output
       [1] "ESP" "USA"